educharquero/officinas/docs/DC1_pacotes_compilados.md

 ./rsync-sysvol
 ```

-## Agendando a sincronização no cron do dcmaster:
+## Agendando a sincronização no cron do srvdc01:

 ```bash
 crontab -e